Geming400/gd.kt/readme.md

 ### Parsing

-Raw strings can get parses into any classes.
+Raw strings can get parsed into any class.
 Using the `ObjectParser` object you can input a raw string and get an output:
 ```kt
 val obj = SimpleObject(5u, 12, 16)